schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 Ultimately, neither project received funding (no grants or sponsors were found to directly hire for the project through Ruby Central), but the item was still in the foundation's technical roadmap of projects it was interested in.

+**February 28, 2025 6:15:12 UTC** Taken by `indirect`

+- business.remove\_admin: 5 members including `evanphx`
+- org.update\_member: 5 members including `evanphx` before: admin, after: read

+Evan Phoenix `evanphx` helped run Ruby Central as a volunteer, along with Marty Haught, for many years.
+He held GitHub business/enterprise admin access since it was created, and has been an admin on the organization for many years prior.
+He held this access as a Ruby Central stakeholder.
+André did not contact any of those removed with a reason or information on what they should do if they needed or wanted access again.
+When asked in ~March 2026, over a year later, the stated reason given for the removal was "inactivity."
+This removal, with no replacement, left Ruby Central without any representation of GitHub business/enterprise access.

 **March 5, 2025**

 - Marty Haught [introduced policy pages to RubyGems.org](https://github.com/rubygems/rubygems.org/pull/5497), including Acceptable Use Policy (AUP), Copyright Policy, Privacy Notice, and Terms of Service (TOS).
 This included policies such as how RubyGems.org [shared personal information with 3rd parties](https://rubygems.org/policies/privacy) and what personal information (PII) it collects.